Enumeration of Complex and Real Surfaces via Tropical Geometry: Introduction

 \subsection{Acknowledgements}

 The research was supported by the German-Israeli Foundation grant no. 1174-197.6/2011, by the Minerva-Minkowski Center for Geometry at the Tel Aviv University and by the DFG-grant MA 4797/5-1.
 A substantial part of this work has been done during the authors' visit to the Centre Interfacultaire Bernoulli, Lausanne, and during the third author's visit to Institut des Hautes \'Etudes Scientifiques.
 We are very grateful to these institutions for the hospitality and excellent working conditions.
+The authors would like to thank the unknown referee for valuable remarks and suggestions, which helped us to improve the presentation.